aborigene/node-rdkafka-otel/Readme.md

 ## How is the flow?
 curl -> Producer.js (Express) -> Producer.js (RDKafka) -> Kafka -> Consumer-flow.js (RDKafka) -> Consumer-flow.js (Mongoose) -> MongoDB

-Traces will start to be sent to Jaeger and Consoler automatically.
+Traces will start to be sent to Jaeger and Console automatically.
 To test OpenTelemetry with OneAgent just do the following:
 1. Bring OneAgent up
 2. Restart the lab
 ```